-- ▶ Preventive activities targeting political, diplomatic and military authorities, armed forces, other bearers of weapons and civil society (e.g. the media, schools, universities, NGOs) always emphasize the need to take measures to respect the physical integrity and dignity of all people who are not, or no longer, participating in the armed conflict or other situation of violence.
-The target groups are systematically made aware that not only do children often form the majority of this group, they are also particularly vulnerable and their specific needs must be recognized and addressed. - ▶ Depending on the target group, preventive activities comprise highlighting the existing provisions of IHL and international human rights law that focus on children, such as the 1977 Additional Protocols and the Optional Protocol to the Convention on the Rights of the Child, along with relevant national legislation, which may give even more protection.
-The ICRC pro-

-- vides technical support and advice to countries in becoming party to such instruments and in enacting national legislation to implement their provisions in order to enhance the protection afforded to children and to meet their specific needs.
+- ▶ Preventive activities targeting actors of influence (e.g. political authorities, armed forces, other bearers of weapons, civil society representatives, the media, schools, universities, NGOs, etc.) always emphasize the need to take measures to respect the life and dignity of people affected by armed conflict or other situations of violence.
+The target groups are systematically made aware that not only do children often form the majority of the affected population, they are also particularly vulnerable and their specific needs must be recognized and addressed. - ▶ Depending on the target group, preventive activities comprise highlighting the existing provisions of IHL and international human rights law that focus on children, such as the 1977 Additional Protocols and the Optional Protocol to the Convention on the Rights of the Child, along with relevant national legislation, which may give even more protection.
+The ICRC provides technical support and advice to countries in becoming party to such instruments and in enacting national legislation to implement their provisions in order to enhance the protection afforded to children and to meet their specific needs.
 Particular emphasis is placed on the issue of child recruitment.
-The ICRC advocates 18 years as the minimum age for recruitment into the armed forces or armed groups. - ▶ The target groups are systematically made aware of their responsibilities in this respect through a combination of bilateral meetings, dissemination sessions, training courses, documentation and publications, games and competitions, and communication campaigns. - ▶ The ICRC is often invited to speak about the effects of armed conflict and other situations of violence at conferences hosted by donors and regional and international organizations.
+The ICRC advocates 18 years as the minimum age for recruitment into the armed forces or armed groups. - ▶ The target groups are systematically made aware of their responsibilities in this respect through a combination of bilateral meetings, legal advice, dissemination sessions, training courses, documentation and publications, games and competitions, and communication campaigns. - ▶ The ICRC is often invited to speak about the effects of armed conflict and other situations of violence at conferences hosted by donors and regional and international organizations.
 The organization contributes to the common efforts of the international community to improve child protection standards in humanitarian work in armed conflict and other situations of violence.
-It also provides input when new international resolutions and policies are drafted and promotes their enforcement. - ▶ During its dialogue with all authorities and weapon bearers, the ICRC recalls how IHL stipulates that the parties to a conflict must allow and facilitate the rapid and unimpeded passage of humanitarian relief (for civilians in need, including children), which is impartial in nature and conducted without adverse distinction, subject to their right of control. - ▶ Building on 15 years of experience in conducting a programme for secondary school children in countries of the former Soviet Union, the ICRC now reaches out to secondary school-aged young people in educational settings worldwide through the Exploring Humanitarian Law programme, which is often implemented with the support of the relevant National Society.
-Bearing in mind that today's school children are tomorrow's decision-makers, opinion-leaders, or simply citizens, the basic aims of the programmes are: - to foster young people's understanding of humanitarian issues arising in armed conflict and other situations of violence, and to familiarize them with the notion of human dignity as an inviolable quality that must be respected, both in times of peace and in times of armed conflict; - to familiarize young people with the basic rules and principles of IHL and with the nature and work of the International Red Cross and Red Crescent Movement.
+It also provides input when new international resolutions and policies are drafted and promotes their enforcement. - ▶ During its dialogue with all authorities and weapon bearers, the ICRC recalls how IHL stipulates that the parties to a conflict must allow and facilitate the rapid and unimpeded passage of humanitarian relief, which is impartial in nature and conducted without adverse distinction, subject to their right of control, for the benefit of civilians in need, including children. - ► The ICRC reaches out to secondary school-aged young people in educational settings worldwide through the Exploring Humanitarian Law programme, which is often implemented with the support of the relevant National Society.
+Bearing in mind that today's school children are tomorrow's decision-makers, opinion-leaders, or simply citizens, the basic aims of the programmes are:

+- to foster young people's understanding of humanitarian issues arising in armed conflict and other situations of violence, and to familiarize them with the notion of human dignity as an inviolable quality that must be respected, both in times of peace and in times of armed conflict; - to familiarize young people with the basic rules and principles of IHL and with the nature and work of the International Red Cross and Red Crescent Movement. - ► The ICRC also addresses the consequences of urban violence affecting young people in Latin America through contextualized school-based projects aiming at fostering a humanitarian space in and around schools.

-RED CROSS AND RED CRESCENT MOVEMENT
+RED CROSS AND RED CRESCENT MOVEMENT Cooperation

-Cooperation